orhnk/Burst/README.md

 ## License

 ```
-Burst - A blazing fast Discord music bot written in Rust using Serenity and Poise 🚀
+Burst - A blazing fast Discord music bot written in Rust using Serenity, Poise and Songbird 🚀
 Copyright (C) 2022-present  RGBCube

 This program is free software: you can redistribute it and/or modify